How to Become a Biostatistician: Is it the Right Career for You?

 Biostatistician Career Video

 Biostatisticians play a critical role in public health, medicine, and research, using statistical methods to analyze and interpret biological data.
-If you are interested in combining your love for data analysis with positively impacting health and science, this could be the right career for you.
+This could be the right career if you want to combine your love for data analysis with positively impacting health and science.

 What Does a Biostatistician Do?